d1b1/d1b1.github.com/_articles/databases_for_rapid_solutions.md

 #### When Needs Change
 SQL comes with schemas and structure, but there are patterns that can be used to move between solutions.
-[Prisma.io](https://www.prisma.io/) is prime example.
+[Prisma.io](https://www.prisma.io/) is perfect example.
 It makes schema, for either approach viable.
-And it has additional benefits when you need to solve scaling issues, and do not want to recode things.
+And it has additional benefits when you need to solve scaling issues and do not want to recode things.

 <br>